Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 `This post <https://ericlippert.com/2020/02/27/hundred-year-mistakes/>`__ describes a mistake in C-style precedence: it should be ``&&, ==, &`` but is instead ``&&, & ==``, causing a footgun.
 "Swift, Go, Ruby and Python get it right."

+Per Tremblay, Experiments in language design (Gannon, 1975) have indicated that APL's "natural" right-to-left rule is in fact harder to understand than simple priority rules.
+Gannon, J. D.: "Language Design to Enhance Programming Reliability," Report CSRG-47,Computer Systems Research Group, University of Toronto, Toronto, Canada, January 1975.

 Cycle
 -----